Special Security Response Team

 The Special Security Response Team (Note: The unit's name is literally known as the Special Mobile Guard.) (特別機動警備隊, Tokubetsu kidō keibitai) is an emergency service unit placed under the Japanese Ministry of Justice's Correction Bureau.
 It is based at the Tokyo Detention House.

-According to Norio Saeki, Director of the Correction Bureau, SeRT is tasked to handle anti-riot and disaster operations at CB-manned facilities without diverting manpower from various police or fire departments.
+According to Norio Saeki, Director of the Correction Bureau, SeRT is tasked to handle anti-riot and disaster operations at CB-staffed facilities without diverting manpower from various police or fire departments.

-Captain Hiromichi Ouchi is the SeRT's current commanding officer.
-Captain Shinjiro Nagase is the SeRT Deputy Captain.
+Captain Hiromichi Ouchi is the SeRT's commanding officer when the unit was founded.
+Captain Shinjiro Nagase was the SeRT Deputy Captain.

 History

 The SeRT was established on April 1, 2019, at the grounds of the Tokyo Detention House.
-On June 3, 2019, the unit was awarded the commander's flag by Ministry of Justice Takashi Yamashita.
-The SeRT allowed the Correction Bureau to have a full-time anti-riot response unit as the CB formerly used temporary anti-riot teams consisting of CB guards and to ensure security of CB-manned correctional facilities.
+On June 3, 2019, the unit was awarded the commander's flag by Minister of Justice Takashi Yamashita.
+The SeRT allowed the Correction Bureau to have a full-time anti-riot response unit as the CB formerly used temporary anti-riot teams consisting of CB guards and to ensure security of CB-staffed correctional facilities.

 In the aftermath of the 2021 Atami landslide, a humanitarian operation was underway in Atami, Shizuoka.
 19 officers were dispatched to work with Atami City officials and the Atami Police Station on July 18 to provide support in traffic duties and protection of restricted areas.
 After Typhoon Hagibis made landfall at Izu Peninsula in Shizuoka Prefecture, 13 SeRT officers were deployed to Suzaka, Nagano to provide assistance for waste disposal and provide facility security from October 19 to 23.
 From October 23, 14 SeRT officers were deployed to the city up to October 27.

 On December 2, 2021, SeRT has publicly shown a Mazda CX-8 that would serve as a commander vehicle, equipped with red emergency lights, front sensor, radio and loudspeaker microphone.
 It was previously delivered to the Ministry of Justice in November 2021.

+On April 19, 2022, SeRT held an induction ceremony to welcome new officers into the unit.

+In January 2024, SeRT officers were dispatched in search and rescue (SAR) operations at the Noto Peninsula after the earthquake.

 Organization

 SeRT is composed of 56 officers, including the captain in charge.

+On April 19, 2022, 58 officers are assigned to SeRT.